One-cusped complex hyperbolic 2-manifolds: Construction of the first example

 has exactly two singular points, which are quotient singularities of type $\mathrm{A}_1$.
-Indeed, the action of an order two element $\sig \in \frakA_4$ on the tangent space to a fixed point $(z,w)$ is by $-\Id$.
+Indeed, the action of an order two element $\sig \in \frakA_4$ on the tangent space to a fixed point $(z,w)$ is by $-\Id$, since the action on each individual coordinate is locally a rotation of order two.
 Let $\varphi : Z \to Y$ be the minimal resolution of singularities of $Y$, which gives a diagram

 where $\pi$ is projection for the $\frakA_4$ action.
 The minimal resolution has the property that if $y_1, y_2$ are the singular points of $Y$, then $\varphi$ is an isomorphism on $Z \ssm \varphi^{-1}(\{y_1, y_2\})$ and each $\varphi^{-1}(y_j)$ is a smooth rational curve $F_j$ of self-intersection $-2$.
 See \cite[\S III.1-7]{BPV}.